wjko2/INQUISITIVE/README.md

 AP: 591\~695, 1051\~1445

-Since the articles are copyrighted, please send us an email to ask for the articles (wjko@outlook.com, jessy@utexas.edu).
+Since the articles are copyrighted, please send us an email to ask for the articles (jessy@utexas.edu).
 For the Newsela portion of the data, please obtain permission from newsela (https://newsela.com/data) first before emailing us.
+(Newsela data is free to obtain for researchers).

 # Note on span